gaaf/hide/README.md

 * To deobfuscate ID calculate MMI of the obfuscated ID using inverse of the previously used prime
 * You can still use autoincrement integers as IDs internally, with all of the benefits
 * Obfuscated IDs look random
-* Figuring which prime was used is not easy and brute-forcing it will be hard - even for `int32` there are close to **200.000.000** primes to choose from
+* Figuring which prime was used is not easy and brute-forcing it will be hard - even for `int32` there are close to **200.000.000** primes to choose from.
+You can also set a value used to XOR obfuscated IDs making brute-forcing the prime A LOT more difficult
 * Performance is great - this implementation uses highly optimized functions used by Go `crypto/*` packages